 Forming a legal entity is an important step for a new or growing business.
 Each form of business has its own liability implications, tax consequences, and restrictions on ownership.

-.”
-A sole proprietor is considered “one with the business” can be held personally liable for anything associated with the business.
+A sole proprietor can be held personally liable for anything associated with the business.
 This means that anyone suing your company, or you as the owner of the company, can come after your personal assets like your house, your car and your personal bank accounts.
 In contrast, shareholders, partners, and members of LLCs are generally not personally liable for the obligations of the business.
 When you form a legal entity, the business then becomes a separate “person.”
 Therefore, a legal entity provides a shield that protects your personal assets from legal judgments against your company.

 If you have made the decision to go into business with another person, it is important to realize the ramifications of a partnership.
 If you have not yet formed a legal entity, you have formed a general partnership.
 These arrangements are dangerous because each partner can be held personally liable for the debts, obligations and liabilities of the business.
 In other words, if a partner takes out a loan or commits some error in judgment that leads to a lawsuit, all the partners are responsible and may have to pay for the loan or satisfy a judgment using their personal assets.